What do you do when a web page takes too long to load?

 3․ Use the best hosting

-Find a managed hosting provider that offers higher server response time and preferably data centers in multiple regions.
-We have this managed WordPress hosting option for you.
+Find a hosting provider that offers higher server response time and preferably data centers in multiple regions.
+You’ll find this and much more on our Automated WordPress Platform.

 4. Optimize your code